tatarynovdima/test-task-InnovatelU/README.md

-Implemented methods

-# Document Management System
+# Document Management System - Implemented methods

-This document management system provides functionality for saving, searching, and retrieving documents.
-It allows for efficient filtering based on various criteria and utilizes in-memory storage using `ConcurrentHashMap`.

-## Features

 ### 1. `save` Method
 - **Functionality**: Saves a new document or updates an existing one.